Axeman of New Orleans: Cortimiglia family

 On the night of March 10, 1919, Italian immigrant Charles Cortimiglia and his family – wife Rosie and infant daughter Mary – were attacked in their residence on the corner of Jefferson Avenue and Second Street in Gretna, Louisiana, a New Orleans suburb.
 Upon hearing screams from the Cortimiglia residence, grocer Iorlando Jordano rushed across the street to investigate.
 He discovered that Cortimiglia's family had all been attacked by the Axeman.
 Charles and Rosie had both suffered skull fractures from blows caused by an axe, which was found on their back porch; Mary was killed in her mother's arms from a blow to the back of the neck.
-Nothing was stolen from the house, but a panel on the backdoor had been chiseled away.
+Nothing was stolen from the house, but a panel on the back door had been chiseled away.
 Charles was released two days after the attack while his wife remained in the care of doctors.

 Upon gaining full consciousness, Rosie made claims that Jordano and his 18-year-old son, Frank, were responsible for the attacks.
 Iorlando, a 69-year-old man, was in too poor of health to have done so.
-Frank, more than six feet tall and weighing over 200 pounds, would have been too large to have fit through the panel on the backdoor.
+Frank, more than six feet tall and weighing over 200 pounds, would have been too large to have fit through the panel on the back door.
 Charles vehemently denied his wife's claims, yet police nonetheless arrested the Jordanos and charged them with the murder.
 The men would later be found guilty.
 Frank was sentenced to hang, and his father to life in prison.
 Charles divorced his wife after the trial.
 Almost a year later, Rosie admitted that she had falsely accused the Jordanos out of jealousy and spite, resulting in their release.

 Steve Boca

 On August 10, 1919, grocer Steve Boca was attacked as he slept in his bedroom by an axe-wielding intruder.
 Boca awoke during the night to find a dark figure looming over his bed.
 Upon regaining consciousness, Boca ran to the street to investigate the intrusion, and found that his head had been cracked open.
 The grocer ran to the home of his neighbor, Frank Genusa, where he lost consciousness and collapsed.
-Nothing had been taken from the home yet, once again, a panel on the backdoor of the home had been chiseled away.
+Nothing had been taken from the home yet, once again, a panel on the back door of the home had been chiseled away.
 Boca recovered from his injuries but could not remember any details of the attack.
 This attack took place after the emergence of the infamous Axeman letter.